Angel Number 666

 A care audit practice for working with 666

-If you want to work with 666 without getting stuck on the beast-number association, use it as a prompt for a structured care audit.
-The goal is not to stop caring.
+If you want to work with 666 without getting stuck on the beast-number association, use it as grounds for a structured care audit.
+The idea is not to stop caring.

 The goal is to know whether your caring is balanced, mutual, and sustainable.